Home > PVP, SWTOR, Vanguard / Powertech, Video > “Iron Fist” 25/14/2 PVP Tank Spec for SWTOR Powertech / Vanguard

 And the above percentages again increase when you factor in our 4% damage debuff.

 To see me PVP’ing live, check out my TwitchTV channel.
-My stream features real-time commentary – and to the extent possible interaction with the Chat Room.
+My stream features real-time commentary and between matches I interact with the Chat Room.

 Follow Me